-Finally, neurobiological assessments were performed in spinal cord tissue sections obtained 7-14 months after injury.
+Finally, neurobiological assessments were performed in spinal cord tissue sections obtained 7–14 months after injury.
 The completeness of the lesion was examined and a similar extent of injury (85% complete hemisection) was observed in both treatment groups (Fig. 1B).
-The authors also evaluated several markers of gliosis and inflammation and saw no observable differences in tissue scarring, matrix deposition and inflammatory cell infiltration.
-Thus, the observed behavioural recovery in AXER-204 treated monkeys could not be attributed to lesion variability or tissue sparing and was more likely due to new connectivity of motor pathways.
-This was explored by examining regenerative growth of descending axonal pathways.
+The authors also evaluated several markers of gliosis and inflammation and saw no differences in tissue scarring, matrix deposition or inflammatory cell infiltration.
+Thus, the observed behavioural recovery in AXER-204 treated monkeys cannot be attributed to lesion variability or tissue sparing and is more likely due to new connectivity of motor pathways.
+The authors explored this possibility by examining regenerative growth of descending axonal pathways.
 No changes were observed in descending serotonergic axonal projections.
 However, corticospinal tract labelling (using neuroanatomical tracer injections in the primate motor cortex; Fig. 1B) revealed abundant axonal projections above the injury in both groups but significantly increased axon density below injury only in animals treated with AXER-204.
-Similar increased corticospinal axon densities below the lesion in AXER-204 treated monkeys were observed at both time points studied (6-7- or 12-14-months post-injury), indicating that new connectivity was maintained even at long-term chronic stages, over 6 months after cessation of treatment.
+Similar increases in corticospinal axon densities below the lesion in AXER-204 treated monkeys were observed at both time points studied (6–7- or 12–14-months post-injury), indicating that new connectivity was maintained even at long-term chronic stages, over 6 months after cessation of treatment.

-The study is of high clinical relevance, given the focus on cervical level injuries (the most common location of human spinal cord injuries), the observed recovery in hand function (one of the highest rated priorities for individuals living with spinal injuries (Anderson, 2004)), and the application of AXER-204 at a chronic post-injury time point (indicating its relevance to the majority of individuals currently living with long-established injuries).
-The current findings in primates, in addition to the solid basis of experimental studies in rats and the favourable toxicity profile certainly support the clinical progression of AXER-204.
+This study is of high clinical relevance, given the focus on cervical level injuries (the most common location of human spinal cord injuries), the observed recovery in hand function (one of the highest rated priorities for individuals living with spinal injuries (Anderson, 2004)), and the application of AXER-204 at a chronic post-injury time point (indicating its relevance to the majority of individuals currently living with long-established injuries).
+The findings in primates, in addition to the solid basis of experimental studies in rats and the favourable toxicity profile certainly support the clinical progression of AXER-204.
 Indeed, a clinical trial for AXER-204 in participants with chronic spinal cord injury is currently recruiting (ClinicalTrials.gov Identifier: NCT03989440).
-It remains to be seen whether the recovery observed with AXER-204 treatment would be further enhanced if combined with an additional therapy, for example strategies to neutralise scar-associated inhibitors (Bradbury and Burnside, 2019), or methods to boost intrinsic regenerative capacity (combinatorial therapies for spinal cord injury recently reviewed in (Griffin and Bradke, 2020)).
+It remains to be seen whether the recovery observed with AXER-204 treatment would be further enhanced if combined with an additional therapy, for example strategies to neutralise scar-associated inhibitors (Bradbury and Burnside, 2019), or methods to boost intrinsic regenerative capacity (Griffin and Bradke, 2020).
 Certainly, it is expected that AXER-204 would be combined with a programme of rehabilitative training, since this is routinely applied in the clinic.
-It will be interesting to see the extent to which rehabilitative training will harness the neuroplasticity potential of AXER-204, perhaps by shaping and strengthening useful connections.
+It will be interesting to see the extent to which such training will harness the neuroplasticity potential of AXER-204, perhaps by shaping and strengthening useful connections.

-With the burgeoning advances in our knowledge of what limits tissue repair, regeneration and neuroplasticity after spinal cord injury, the advanced pre-clinical stages of several promising therapeutics and several ongoing and planned clinical trials, this is a hopeful time for experimental regenerative therapies to become realised as clinical treatments.
+With the burgeoning advances in our knowledge of what limits tissue repair, regeneration and neuroplasticity after spinal cord injury, the advanced preclinical stages of several promising therapeutics, and a number of ongoing and planned clinical trials, this is a hopeful time for experimental regenerative therapies to become realised as clinical treatments.
 We await the results of clinical trials with AXER-204 with great anticipation and expect that this will soon be one of a range of neuroplasticity-promoting therapies to become available in the clinic.
 With these treatments, the possibility of restoring functions such as upper limb mobility and hand dexterity to those with paralysing injuries is drawing ever closer.

 Figure 1 Schematic of experimental design and key findings.